novazembla/cm-monorepo/README.md

 foo@bar:~$ npm run dev
 ```

-# The following packages are currently locked to a certain version as compile error make an update impossible
+# The following packages are currently locked to a certain version as compile errors make an update impossible

 - @chakra-ui/react                    1.6.9 cm-monorepo
 - @typescript-eslint/eslint-plugin   4.29.3 cm-monorepo